fiskaltrust/interface-doc/doc/middleware-at-rksv/reference-tables/reference-tables.md

 ### Type of Journal: ftJournalType

-This table expands on the values provided in the table of Chapter ["Type of Journal: ftJournalType"](../../general/reference-tables/reference-tables.md#c-type-of-journal-ftjournaltype-129) of the General part with values applicable to the Austrian market<span id="t-type-of-journal-ftjournaltype-190">.</span>
+This table expands on the values provided in the table of Chapter ["Type of Journal: ftJournalType"](../../general/reference-tables/reference-tables.md#type-of-journal-ftjournaltype) of the General part with values applicable to the Austrian market.

 | **Value**            | **Description**                | **Version** |
 |----------------------|--------------------------------|-------------|